Climatik-Project/Climatik-Project/README.md

 This architecture allows for dynamic power management, workload-specific policies, flexible algorithm integration, and seamless integration with Kubernetes environments, making it particularly useful for GPU-intensive workloads like LLM inference and training.

-For a detailed description of the system architecture, including component interactions and workflow, please refer to our [design document](docs/design.md).
-This document provides:

-- A system architecture diagram
-- Detailed descriptions of Custom Resources (CRs)
-- Explanations of the main controllers and their functions
-- The overall system workflow
-- Key benefits of the architecture

-The design document offers a comprehensive overview of how the PowerCapping Controller works in conjunction with other components to achieve efficient power management for LLM inference workloads.

-[... rest of the README.md content ...]

 ## 4. Installation